thomaspaulin/blog.thomaspaulin.me/content/posts/2021/the-fight-against-link-rot.md

 First, the system needs to run in the wild for some time to evaluate its performance and maintenance requirements.
 Once I have a better feeling for how it practically works, I will consider improvements which may include some of:

-- Run the archiver script after 90 days for each post.
+- Run the archiving script after 90 days for each post.
 This means keeping track of a schedule for each post.
 Useful for discussions which take time to settle.
 90 days is roughly how long a web page will live.
 - Ignore top-level domains for link finding and archiving (e.g. example.com as opposed to example.com/posts/2021/4/28/the-use-of-examples).
 Top-level domains rarely provide information that would be useful for posts.
 Linking to them in an article should save the user time and allow them to visit linked companies/services without performing a search.
 - Upgrade the bridge to use asynchronous endpoints, and implement a job system.
 This will allow for scaling improvements as the current implementation is limited by Nginx's `proxy_timeout`.
 - Evaluate automation of the link fixing process.